 Although largely unseen by the public, pumping systems are critical components of the infrastructure that makes water so easily accessible to so many around the world.

 This two-day course delivers a practical understanding of the basics of pumping systems design, with an emphasis on municipal water and wastewater systems.

-Participants will learn how to design and specify successful pump station projects, how to integrate theoretical hydraulics into the designs, how to design correctly for viscous sludges, the latest approaches in wet well designs including the new standards, and understand the impact of pump machine construction on hydraulic performance.
+Participants will learn how to design and specify successful pump station projects, integrate theoretical hydraulics into the designs, design correctly for viscous sludges, and understand the latest approaches in wet well designs, and the impact of pump machine construction on hydraulic performance.

 This course is facilitated by an international expert in water and wastewater systems and is run exclusively by the American Society of Civil Engineers (ASCE).
 Participants will receive an ASCE Certificate of Completion upon completing the course.

 Download the course Technical Flyer for more details.

 RSVP date - 17 February 2020

 Due to the facilitator's international travel for this course, registrations close on Monday 17 February 2020.
 To secure your seat, register now.